Skip to main content

 Organization-level configurationโ€‹

-If you have the appropriate role and permissions, you can configure policies for your organization on the Policy Configuration page accessed through the sidebar.
-From the Organization policy configuration table, you can edit each individual policy to suit your organization's needs.
+If you have the appropriate role, you can configure policies for your organization by clicking on the Policy Configuration page in the sidebar.
+From there, you can edit each policy in the Organization policy configuration table to suit your organization's needs.

 Group-level configurationโ€‹

-If you have the appropriate role and permissions, clicking a group name in the sidebar leads you to a page where you can configure SAFE Levels and policies for your group.
-From the Group policy configuration table, you can edit each individual policy to suit your group's needs.
+If you have the appropriate role, clicking a group name in the sidebar leads you to a page where you can configure SAFE Levels and policies for your group.
+From there, you can edit each policy in the Group policy configuration table to suit your group's needs.

 NOTE